Environment Variables and Secrets#

 Tip

-You do not need to pass the value directly such as --env WANDB_API_KEY=1234.
-When the value is not specified (e.g., --env WANDB_API_KEY), SkyPilot reads it from local environment variables.
+You do not need to pass the value directly such as --secret WANDB_API_KEY=1234 or --env BATCH_SIZE=32.
+When the value is not specified (e.g., --secret WANDB_API_KEY or --env BATCH_SIZE), SkyPilot reads it from local environment variables.

 Using in file_mounts#